 During the Jewish New Year and Passover seasons, we run gift certificates programs, under which we issue and sell gift certificates and prepaid cards to institutions, companies and individuals.
 The gift certificates and the prepaid cards can be used in our stores as well as other stores with which we entered into collaboration agreements.
 We also participate in tenders in connection with the sale of our gift certificates and prepaid cards.
 From time to time, we also operate joint marketing promotions with other entities.
 For risks relating to the issuance of gift cards, see "Item 3.
-Key Information - D. Risk Factors - Risks Related to Our Supermarkets - New legislation in connection with gift certificates may have an adverse effect on our profitability" and "Item 4.
-Information on the Company - B. Business Overview - Additional Business Information relating to Alon Blue Square - General Government Regulation - Costumer Protection Laws."
+Key Information - D. Risk Factors - Risks Related to Our Supermarkets - We are exposed to risks of fraud and theft with regard to our gift certificates which may cause a loss of revenue and non-recoverable expenses" and "Item 4.
+Information on the Company - B. Business Overview - General Government Regulation - Costumer Protection Laws."